BlackBerry Limited: DataViz

 On September 8, 2010, DataViz, Inc. sold their office suite Documents To Go and other assets to Research In Motion for $50 million.
 Subsequently, the application which allows users to view and edit Microsoft Word, Microsoft Excel and Microsoft PowerPoint was bundled on BlackBerry Smartphones and tablets.

 Viigo

 On March 26, 2010, the company announced its acquisition of Viigo, a Toronto-based company that developed the popular Viigo for BlackBerry applications, which aggregated news content from around the web.
 Terms of the deal were not disclosed.

 QNX

 RIM reached an agreement with Harman International on April 12, 2010, for RIM to acquire QNX Software Systems.
 The acquired company was to serve as the foundation for the next generation BlackBerry platform that crossed devices.
 QNX became the platform for the BlackBerry PlayBook and BlackBerry 10 Smartphones.

 The Astonishing Tribe

-The Astonishing Tribe (TAT), a user interface design company based in Malmö, Sweden, was acquired by the company on December 2, 2010.
+The Astonishing Tribe (TAT), a user interface design company based in Malmö, Sweden, was acquired by RIM on December 2, 2010.
 With a history of creating user interfaces and applications for mobile, TAT contributed heavily to the user experience of BlackBerry 10 as well as the development of its GUI framework, Cascades.